 - Jewish learning around themes of Sukkot, complete with delicious fall-themed Trader Joe’s treats (an annual tradition!)

 Berkeley Hillel offers diverse opportunities for small, cohort-based involvement.
 This is a great opportunity to build community with a small group of students.
 Many of these fellowships have been going strong virtually throughout the pandemic, and we hope to bring them back to in-person in the fall.
-Here are some fellowships that we may offer:
+Here are our fellowships for the Spring semester:

 - Schultz Engagement Fellowship